Comparison

 - When should I choose planning-with-files over claude-mem?

-- Choose planning-with-files over claude-mem when planning-with-files is primarily Python; claude-mem is JavaScript; License: planning-with-files is MIT, claude-mem is Apache-2.0; Pricing: Available under the MIT license, Planning with Files is free and open-source for download and use.
-There are no direct costs associated with using the tool itself, but it relies on third-party AI-codE; Requirements: Min 2 GB RAM; - Requires Python to operate effectively.; - Works across a broad spectrum of AI coding agents including Claude Code, Codex CLI, and over sixty other compatible platforms via the SKILL.md standard.; Both planning-with-files and claude-mem provide persistent context solutions for AI agents.
-However, they do so in different ways: claude-mem offers a general persistent memory layer whereas planning-with-files uses file-based plans; Tags unique to planning-with-files: agent-skills, long-running-tasks, file-based-planning, persistent-planning; Also covers Developer Tools; - When working on projects that require prolonged and uninterrupted AI-assisted development, such as large-scale software engineering or research initiatives.
+- Choose planning-with-files over claude-mem when planning-with-files is primarily Python; claude-mem is JavaScript; License: planning-with-files is MIT, claude-mem is Apache-2.0; Pricing: Freely available under MIT License; community-supported.; Both planning-with-files and claude-mem provide persistent context solutions for AI agents.
+However, they do so in different ways: claude-mem offers a general persistent memory layer whereas planning-with-files uses file-based plans; Tags unique to planning-with-files: agent-skills, claude-code, codex, coding-agent; Also covers Developer Tools; - When your coding agent needs to retain plans across sessions without context loss.

 - When should I choose claude-mem over planning-with-files?

-- Choose claude-mem over planning-with-files when claude-mem is primarily JavaScript; planning-with-files is Python; License: claude-mem is Apache-2.0, planning-with-files is MIT; Pricing: The software itself is free to use due to its open-source nature, but there may be costs associated with the infrastructure it runs on or optional advanced services.; Both planning-with-files and claude-mem provide persistent context solutions for AI agents.
-However, they do so in different ways: claude-mem offers a general persistent memory layer whereas planning-with-files uses file-based plans; Tags unique to claude-mem: embeddings, artificial-intelligence, chromadb, ai-memory; Also covers Data & Retrieval; claude-mem ships Docker support for self-hosted deployment; claude-mem ships an MCP server manifest; - Use Claude-Mem when you need to maintain a consistent and detailed memory of interactions over time with agents such as Claude Code or OpenClaw.
+- Choose claude-mem over planning-with-files when claude-mem is primarily JavaScript; planning-with-files is Python; License: claude-mem is Apache-2.0, planning-with-files is MIT; Requirements: Requires Node.js v20.0.0 or higher.; Must have the latest version of Claude Code with plugin support.; Auto-installs Bun (JavaScript runtime and process manager) if not already present.; Requires uv (Python package for vector search), auto-installation supported.; Both planning-with-files and claude-mem provide persistent context solutions for AI agents.
+However, they do so in different ways: claude-mem offers a general persistent memory layer whereas planning-with-files uses file-based plans; Tags unique to claude-mem: ai-memory, chromadb, claude, long-term-memory; Also covers Inference & Serving; claude-mem ships Docker support for self-hosted deployment; claude-mem ships an MCP server manifest; When you require seamless and persistent context continuity between different session interactions with Claude Code or other supported agents.

 - When should I avoid planning-with-files?